Find a pickleball court near you!

 Brandon Mackie

-Sep 29, 2022 | 6 min read
+Updated on: Sep 29, 2022

 Many people who are unfamiliar with pickleball assume that the pickleball net height is the same as a tennis net.
 But this is not true!

-What is the Pickleball Net Height?
+What is the pickleball net height?

-pickleball net height
+Graphic showing the correct pickleball net height

+As mentioned before, the pickleball net height is 34″ in the middle and 36″ at the sidelines.
 That two-inch difference means that hitting the ball over the middle of the net is a little easier.
 And it allows for a lower shot trajectory.

 It sounds like a small difference, but that two inches can be significant.
 If you’ve ever had your shot hit just the top edge of the net, you already know those two inches can be the difference between victory and defeat.